-We need to hear from residents and business owners about how flooding might affect you.
-The county's Flood Planning Committee wants to learn what you are doing and what you think the county should do to reduce flood hazards.
+We asked residents and business owners how flooding affects them and their property.
+The county's Flood Planning Committee hopes to learn what folks are doing and what they think the county should do to reduce flood hazards.

 Flooding is Thurston County’s most common natural hazard.
 The county has been included in 16 flood related federal disaster declarations since 1953.
 Enlarge Map